 Stimulants may be widely used to combat another under-reported killer.
 That’s driving while sleep-deprived or fatigued.

 NTSA estimates that about 100,000 police-reported crashes annually involve drowsiness or fatigue as the principle cause.
 Driver inattention and lapses probably contribute to about 1,000,000 crashes each year.
 That’s one-sixth of all crashes.
 Sleep deprivation and fatigue make such lapses of attention more likely.

 The National Science Foundation found that 62% of all adults surveyed in the US reported driving while were drowsy.
 And that was just during the previous year.
 Twenty-seven percent reported that they had, at some time, fallen asleep while driving.
 New York State Police estimate that 30% of all fatal crashes on the Thruway occur because drivers fall asleep.
 Studies suggest that truck driver fatigue may contribute to at least 30 to 40% of all heavy truck accidents.

 In addition to preventing impairment, it’s important not to become distracted.
 Such things as using a cell phone, eating, combing hair, or applying make-up while driving easily cause distraction.

-Hosking, S., et al. The Effects of Text Messaging on Young Novice Driver Performance.
-Monash U. Report No. 246.
+- Hosking, S., et al. The Effects of Text Messaging on Young Novice Driver Performance.